 Some sites start simple (which I can sort out) and become more complicated (which I can’t).

 If the complications are things that we can ask a developer/designer to work on for us, and build into the site, while I keep managing it, that’s good.

-If the complications are more fundamental, we simply find a developer/designer/agency and let them work on the WordPress installation on the web host that you the client would have.
+If the complications are more fundamental, we find a developer/designer/agency and let them work on the WordPress installation on the client’s web host.
 I could project manage this with/for you, or step aside and let the agency take over.

 3. Project Manage more complicated sites

 I am a Web Producer.
 This means I produce more complicated sites, or project manage more complicate projects that need a specific layer of organisation.
 I have worked in agencies, with agencies as a client, and as a web manager in organisations with their own staff/suppliers.